Religious Discrimination Lawyers in Texas

 The law provides remedies to make a victim of religious discrimination whole.
 These remedies can range from requiring the employer to hire/reinstate/promote/etc. to paying for economic losses, such as lost wages while you try to find a new job.
 The specific remedies pursued on a religious discrimination claim depend upon the what negative effects you suffered and what is best for you.
 If the company was very hostile towards you then it may not make sense to ask the court to reinstate you to your job and instead ask for the company to pay your lost wages.

 Religious discrimination claims follow the same process as other employment discrimination claims, which is a complex process.
 Religious discrimination claims begin with a charge filed with the federal (EEOC) and state (TWC) discrimination agencies who will investigate your claims of discrimination.
+(Federal employees report internally to their employer’s EEO.)
 The employee must file the charge within a limited period of time after the discrimination occurred to preserve your claims.

 During the investigation there may be mediation between you and your employer.
 If there is a finding of discrimination one of the government agencies may decide to file suit against your employer and we will work jointly to represent your claims.
 If neither government agency decides it has enough information to find discrimination occurred then we will pursue litigation on our own.
 From there, the case may settle or go to trial.